chattertots/chattertots.github.io/index.md

     alt: "What you can expect from us"
     title: "What ?"
     excerpt: >
-      After an initial discussion about your child's needs and you decide to employ Chattertots to help, the next course of action will be one of the following
+      After an initial discussion about your child's needs and you decide to employ Chattertots to help, the next course of action will be one of the following:

-      - 6-8 weekly 1:1 therapy sessions followed by a short break and then a review
+      - 6-8 weekly 1:1 therapy sessions followed by a short break and then a review.

-      - Advice or activities to try at home and then a review in around 3 months onward referral to other services
+      - Advice or activities to try at home and then a review in around 3 months onward referral to other services.

-      - a school/nursery visit to gather more information or to liaise with school staff
+      - a school/nursery visit to gather more information or to liaise with school staff.

-      - a home program followed by a review at a later date
+      - a home program followed by a review at a later date.

-      - no intervention necessary
+      We use a number of techniques, services and apps and have training in [different approaches](/specialisms) to help your child and get the most from our sessions together.

     url: "/what-to-expect/"
   - image_path: /assets/images/webp/home-who.webp
     alt: "Who is Chattertots?"